Southdust/mechanism/README.md

 A multiplatform-friendly common utility module targeting code flexibility.

-**⚠️ WARNING!
-This library depends on Kotlin's experimental language and API versions of 1.8.
-You can find an example in how to enable it at `build-logic/src/main/kotlin/mechanism-mpp-conventions.gradle.kts`**

 ## 🎏 Getting Started

 You can find information about how to use this library in the classes' documentation!
 We will go into more details as